 Roadside Waterfalls near Asheville

 One of the top things to do on any Western North Carolina vacation is checking out a waterfall or 2.
 The area is loaded with over 200 enchanting waterfalls.
 Some require hours of intense hiking, while others can be viewed immediately after hopping out of your car.
 Understandably, many tourists are looking to keep their workout to a minimum on vacation.
 Fortunately, if you are looking to enjoy a gorgeous waterfall without working up a sweat, there are many fantastic options in the region.
-All of the waterfalls featured below require minimal effort and are located within an easy drive of Asheville.
+All of the roadside waterfalls featured below require minimal effort and are located within an easy drive of Asheville.
+Check out a few of my favorites!

 Looking Glass Falls